srgk26/EasyPlotting.jl/README.md

  ### Procedure 2: If this is your first time using Julia and this package, pls follow the following steps:
   1. Download and run Julia v1.1.0 from: https://julialang.org/downloads/
   2. Open Julia REPL by opening the Julia app
   3. Copy and paste on the Julia prompt to install the easyplotting package and all its dependencies.
-This process may take upto 10 min for all the dependencies to install:
+This process may take several minutes for all the dependencies to install:

   **Type ']' before pasting the code below to access the package mode --> prompt will change to the blue (v1.1) pkg>**
   ```
   add https://github.com/srgk26/easy_plotting.app.git
   ```
   4. Copy and paste on the Julia prompt to import this easyplotting package to the Julia environment.
-This process may take a couple of minutes to precompile the easyplotting code:
+This process may take several minutes to precompile the easyplotting code:

   **Press 'backspace' before pasting the code below to return to default julia mode --> prompt will change to the green julia>**
   ```